Although hindsight might be 20/20, when it comes to Italy’s top-visit destinations in 2020, our foresight also is – you guessed it!

 Amalfi Coast is a popular tourist spot in Italy.

-It doesn’t matter if you are travelling to Italy solo, as a couple or with children, Italy will be a prominent destination in your 2020 travel plans.
+It doesn’t matter if you are traveling to Italy solo, as a couple, or with children, Italy will be a prominent destination in your 2020 travel plans.

 Let’s now take a look at the 8 must-see areas and – more specifically, the 12 breathtaking destinations that should not be missed.

 The Dolomites are a mountain range in northeastern Italy.
 Its 18 peaks cover an impressive 350,000 acres.
 They also provide a backdrop to stunning locations such as Lake Garda or Cortina d’Ampezzo.